Scottgarneau/bleCube/README.md

 # bleCube
-This app uses the web bluetooth API to translate the ble signal from a device into the motion of a cube.
+This app uses the web bluetooth API to use the ble signal from a haptic glove I made to spin and zoom a cube.